Tensions rise in Mozambique as vote counting under way - Journal du Cameroun

 Renamo’s presidential candidate Ossufo Momade issued a warning as he voted on Tuesday.

-“If these results are manipulated we will never accept them, we do not want a return to the problems of the past,” he said.
+“If these results are manipulated we will never accept them, we do not want a return to the problems of the past,” the opposition leader said.

+On Wednesday Renamo’s secretary-general Roque Silva urged Mozambicans to “keep calm during vote counting.”

 – Peace deal under pressure –